October – December

 11th October The England national football team qualifies for next summer’s FIFA World Cup in Italy when drawing 0–0 with Poland in Warsaw.

-Their new, slightly poppier album, ‘Laughter’ had been released, containing this brilliant song.
+Their new, slightly poppier album, ‘Laughter’ had just been released.

 Support was from Stoke Newington’s, The Family Cat who were starting to get loads of attention for their ‘Tom Verlaine’ single, which was produced by Rick Buckler and had been Single of the Week in the ‘N.M.E.’.